MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/custom-picklists.md

 Choices can be created while working from a solution in powerapps.com or on a table form in the form designer.

 Choice columns can be single selection only (choice) or can allow multi-selection (choices).
 The following screenshot shows a multi-select choices column in a model-driven app.
-More information: [Create and edit choice columns overview](create-edit-global-option-sets.md)

 :::image type="content" source="media/data-platform-cds-newoptionset/multi-select-choice.png" alt-text="A multi-select choices column displayed on a model-driven app main form":::

 Choices are either global or local.
-You can define a choice to use a set of options defined within itself (locally) or it can use a set of options defined elsewhere (globally) which can be used by other choice columns.
+You can define a choice to use a set of options defined elsewhere (globally) which can be made available to other choice columns, or define a set of options only available within the choice column (locally).
 More information: [Create and edit choice columns overview](create-edit-global-option-sets.md)

 ## Create a global choice within a solution